niklata/ncron/README.md

 ## Installation

 Install dependencies.
 In the ncron directory, symlinks should be created.
-Assuming that ncmlib, and fmtlib live in the same directory as the ncron directory:
+Assuming that ncmlib lives in the same directory as the ncron directory:
 ```
    $ ls
-   fmt ncmlib ncron
+   ncmlib ncron
    $ cd ncron
    $ ln -s ../ncmlib .
-   $ ln -s ../fmt/format.[ch] fmt/
 ```

 Compile and install ncron.